Molokai Beaches

 Kiowea Beach

-Kiowea Beach Park is located on a famous coconut grove, known as Kapuaiwa, on Molokai's south shore.
-In the past, there had been several freshwater springs in the park, but because of erosion, they are now located in the ocean offshore.
-Read More
+Kiowea Beach Park is located next to the Kapuaiwa Coconut Grove on Molokai's south shore.
+In the past, there had been several freshwater springs along the shoreline, but because of erosion, they are now located in the ocean offshore.

 Moomomi Beach